openstack/networking-bgpvpn/doc/source/user/drivers/opencontrail/index.rst

-* Here a proposed devstack ``local.conf`` file which permits to deploy OpenStack keystone, glance, nova, neutron/networking-bgpvpn and compile/install all OpenContrail services and dependences:
+* Here a proposed devstack ``local.conf`` file which permits to deploy OpenStack keystone, glance, nova, neutron/networking-bgpvpn and compile/install all OpenContrail services and dependencies:

 .. code-block:: bash